Loading content...

 |---|---|---|---|---|

-| Step 1 - Classify control intent by timing regime | Map requested cycle and control intent to Non-RT / Soft-RT / Hard-RT, then reject architecture claims that exceed profile envelope. | Avoids mixing motion loops and telemetry expectations in one unsupported wireless budget. | Hard-RT demands stronger evidence and usually wired fallback planning before release. | S2, S5 |
+| Step 1 - Classify control intent by timing regime | Map requested cycle and control intent to Non-RT (>1000 ms) / Soft-RT (1-1000 ms) / Hard-RT (<=1 ms), then reject architecture claims that exceed profile envelope. | Avoids mixing motion loops and telemetry expectations in one unsupported wireless budget. | Hard-RT demands stronger evidence and usually wired fallback planning before release. | S2, S5, S13 |

-| Step 2 - Estimate wireless timing budget under load | Apply base profile latency and load/interference penalties to estimate practical update budget margin. | A nominal radio figure without coexistence/load penalties creates false confidence. | If projected headroom drops below 20%, classify as review or risk. | S3, S4, S6 |
+| Step 2 - Estimate wireless timing budget under load | Apply base profile latency and load/interference penalties to estimate practical update budget margin. | A nominal radio figure without coexistence/load penalties creates false confidence. | If projected headroom drops below 20% or generated load enters >50% band, classify as review or risk. | S3, S4, S6, S10 |

-| Step 3 - Evaluate deterministic fallback architecture | Score whether wired bypass path, redundancy, and migration trigger are defined before pilot. | Fallback design quality is often the difference between successful pilot and repeated loop instability. | No wired fallback for hard-RT intent is auto-risk in this tool. | S1, S5 |
+| Step 3 - Evaluate deterministic fallback architecture | Score whether wired bypass path, redundancy, and migration trigger are defined before pilot. | Fallback design quality is often the difference between successful pilot and repeated loop instability. | No wired fallback for hard-RT intent is auto-risk in this tool. | S1, S5, S11 |

-| Step 4 - Gate safety claims and validation readiness | Treat safety target, validation plan, and communication integrity as separate checks. | Protocol capability alone does not prove end-to-end machine safety. | Missing safety validation plan keeps result at review/risk even with good timing score. | S8 |
+| Step 4 - Gate safety and cybersecurity readiness separately | Treat safety target, cybersecurity class, segmentation plan, and certificate lifecycle as separate checks. | Protocol capability alone does not prove either machine safety closure or cyber-hardening closure. | Missing safety validation or missing cybersecurity governance keeps result at review/risk even with good timing score. | S8, S12, S15, S16, S17 |

 | Gap | Why insufficient | Enhancement applied | Evidence | Updated |